jennybacab/final/README.md

  rmdir name is used to remove the directory named name.

- It is possible to use a /s flag to delete a directory that has nested files and subdirectories
+ As a note, it is possible to use a /s flag to delete a directory that has nested files and subdirectories

  cd allows you to change directories